 Because an AED can be quite a serious financial investment, you should feel reassured that your device is protected under warranty in case anything goes wrong.

-Warranties for portable defibrillators tend to provide cover from anywhere between 2 and 8 years.
+Warranties for portable defibrillators tend to provide cover for 2 years+.
 The longer the warranty, the more reliable the AED is likely to be.
-All Lifeline AEDs are covered for 8 years – they’re the only defibrillators on the market to offer a warranty of this length.
+All Lifeline AEDs are covered for 8 years – one of the longest warranties on the market.

 Buy a defibrillator which has a good battery life